 Month Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Programs (1) Maximum Dollar Value of Shares That May Yet Be Purchased Under the Programs (1)

-April 2020 \$ \$ 394,746,349
+July 2020 \$ - \$ 394,746,349

-May 2020 - \$ - - \$ 394,746,349
+August 2020 - \$ \$ 394,746,349

-June 2020 - \$ \$ 394,746,349
+September 2020 \$ \$ 394,746,349

-Total quarter ended June 30, 2020 \$ - \$ 394,746,349
+Total quarter ended September 30, 2020 \$ \$ 394,746,349

 (1) On February 7, 2020, the Board of Directors amended its stock repurchase authorization to \$500 million of the Company's outstanding shares.
 This new stock repurchase authorization supersedes the previous authorization of \$350 million, of which \$137.8 million remained.
 No time limit was set for the completion of the program which conforms to the requirements under the Senior Credit Facility, the 364 Day Facility and the Senior Notes currently outstanding.
-Subsequent to the end of the first quarter of fiscal 2020, to enhance our liquidity position in response to COVID-19, management elected to temporarily suspend share repurchases under our existing stock repurchase program.
-The existing program remains authorized by the Board of Directors and we may resume share repurchases in the future at any time, depending upon market conditions, our capital needs and other factors.
+The existing program remains authorized by the Board of Directors and we may repurchase shares in the future at any time, depending upon market conditions, our capital needs and other factors.Purchases of shares may be made by open market purchases or privately negotiated purchases and may be made pursuant to Rule 10b5-1 plan or otherwise.